jderiu/deep-qa/README.md

 # OVERVIEW

-This code implements a convolutional neural network architecture for learning to match question and answer sentences described in the paper:
+This code implements a convolutional neural network for twitter sentiment classification.
+It is based on convolutional sentence embedding (Aliaksei Severyn et al., 2015).

-"Modelling Question-Answer Pairs with Convolutional Neural Networks" submitted to EMNLP, 2015

-The network features a state-of-the-art convolutional sentence model, advanced question-answer matching model, and introduces a novel relational model to encode related words in a question-answer pair.

-The addressed task is a popular answer sentence selection benchmark, where the goal is for each question to select relevant answer sentences.
-The dataset was first introduced by (Wang et al., 2007) and further elaborated by (Yao et al., 2013).
-It is freely [availabe](http://cs.jhu.edu/~xuchen/packages/jacana-qa-naacl2013-data-results.tar.bz2).

-Evaluation is performed using the standard 'trec_eval' script.

 # DEPENDENCIES